 |Methylamine: Easy as hooking up five pressurized reactors in your kitchen sink.|

 Now let's talk practicality: which company will sell you a cylinder of ammonia gas for 'home use?'
 (Not Home Depot).
 How will you get your methanol?
-What's the plan to isolate the (volatile, stinky) methylamine from the mixture of compounds this theoretical reaction produces?
+What's the plan to isolate the (volatile, stinky) methylamine from the complex mixture of compounds this theoretical reaction produces?

-OK, how do companies make methylamine?
+Well, how do companies make methylamine?
 Albemarle technical documents to the rescue!
 Seems that mixing methanol and excess ammonia at 300-500 degrees Celsius, under pressure, over a zeolite catalyst will produce an equilibrium mixture of methylamine, dimethylamine, and trimethylamine (favored).
 After fractional distillation, the trimethylamine can be streamed over an amorphous silica / alumina catalyst to disproportionate it back into methylamine.

 Not a kitchen sink in sight.